 Do note that Ramsay’s voice won’t be replacing your Alexa’s default voice.
 Instead, there will be predetermined phrases spoken by the chef, featuring his penchant for harshly criticizing perfectly edible food.
 You can use these steps to enable skills for other celebrities, too, including Samuel L. Jackson, Deadpool, and Pikachu.

 For today, let’s stick with the angry chef.
 Here’s how to get Ramsay to criticize your cooking skills.

 Once again, open up the Alexa app, and tap Menu.

 2. Add the skill in the Alexa app

 Select the Skills button.
 From there, type in Gordon Ramsay to search for his voice.
 Select the first skill that pops up (it should be from Ground Control, otherwise it’s probably not the one you want).
 Then, sit back and enjoy being mocked by one of the most famous chefs on the planet.
 Ask him what he thinks of your scrambled eggs or to try your french toast.

-You can also add voice skills to your Alexa by simply by asking her to enable them.
-Before you issue the command, just make sure you know exactly what the voice skill is called.
-Alexa works best when you’re as specific and articulate as possible with new skill commands.
+You can also add certain skills to your Alexa simply by asking her to enable them.
+Before you issue the command, just make sure you know exactly what the skill is called.
+Alexa works best when you’re as specific as possible with add-skill commands.